pleprince/RfSP/README.md

 * No progress indication during export: be patient !
   * It takes time to export the maps and turn them into textures.
 The plugin will print a message in the log when done.
-* No UDIM support yet.
-* Only tested on OSX.

 ## Usage